petros-d/docs/docs/deferrable-operators.md

 ## Prerequisites

-To use Deferrable Operators on Astronomer Cloud, you must first upgrade your Deployments to [Astronomer Runtime 4.0.0](release-notes#astronomer-runtime-4-0-0) as described in [Upgrade Runtime](upgrade-runtime).
+To use Deferrable Operators on Astronomer Cloud, you must first upgrade to [Astronomer Runtime 4.0+](release-notes#astronomer-runtime-4-0-0) as described in [Upgrade Runtime](upgrade-runtime).

-Additionally, if you want to use Deferrable Operators available exclusively on Astronomer Runtime, you must add the `astronomer-operator-wrappers` package to the `packages.txt` file of your Astronomer project.
+To use Deferrable Operators available exclusively on Astronomer Runtime, you must additionally add the `astronomer-operator-wrappers` package to the `packages.txt` file of your Astronomer project.

 ## Using Deferrable Operators